 How Do MYGAs Work?

-In an MYGA, you agree to pay an insurance company a premium for a guaranteed fixed interest rate on the contribution for a specific time.
+In a multi-year guaranteed annuity, you agree to pay an insurance company a premium for a guaranteed fixed interest rate on the contribution for a specific time.
 The term can be two, three, five, ten, or any number of years up to twenty.

 You can either cash out the premium and interest earned or extend your contract after the accumulation period.
 If you renew your contract, the interest rate may differ from what you originally agreed to.